thenumbernine/Tensor/README.md

 ```
 - RHS type assignment right now will use an expanded tensor, so storage optimizations get lost:

+Maybe I will merge assign, assignR, assignI into a single ugly abomination which is just the call operator,
+such that if you pass it a specific template arg (can you do that?) it uses it as a return type, otherwise it infers from the indexes you pass it, otherwise if no indexes then it just uses the current index form of the expression as-is.

 ### Familiar Types